wchnicholas/DoubleMutFit2DDG/README.md

   * script/Sim1.sh allows iterate run with different k and random seeding
   * script/tmp.sh allows parsing the output of Sim1.sh to search for S\_BGgroup with highest meanRSA within a given k among different random seeding

-#FILE DESCRIPTIONS
-data/SingleECor: All correlation (R_literature, SASA, fitness) for background mutation with non-zero and < 1 fitness data/n4to8Sim: Simulation result using minfit = 0.4, maxfit = 0.8, k ranges from 1 to 50, 100 different seedings
-Doc/SMutList: Single substitution data from (Olson et al. PMID: 25455030) Doc/DMutList: Double substitution data from (Olson et al. PMID: 25455030) data/MutLandscapes: DDG of unfolding of mutation B (column name) based on S_BG (i.e. mutation A, row name).
-Also see equation 11 in the paper data/LandCorMatrix: A symmetric matrix that states the Pearson correlation coefficient between the mutational energy profile computed based on different S_BG data/LandhcMatrix: Hierachy clustering of the S_BG based on the correlation matrix (LandCorMatrix).
-Values are the Pearson correlation coefficient.
-This file is basically a rearrangement of data/LandCorMatrix
-Doc/LiteratureE: 84 DDG from Literature as benchmark.
-Two of them (A44R, and A53E) are not used in this study due to the mismatch of WT amino acid.
-The first column is the substitution identity and the second column is the DDG value from Literature.
-Doc/Rosetta1PGA: Output from Rosetta DDG_monomer prediction using 1PGA as input Doc/HydrophobicityScale: Hydrophobicity scales for different amino acids.
-Hopp-Woods scale (Third column) was used for this study.
-Doc/Scale1: A proposed scale as a function of amino acid size and Hydrophobicity scales.
-This was generated during idea testing stage but were not used for the final version of analysis in this study (variable f in line 263 of Analysis4.py).
-Doc/1PGA.sol: RSA of each residue on Protein GB 1 (based on 1PGA).

 #OTHER SCRIPTS